-Buses on the following routes have bike racks to transport your bike for free:
+All Greater Sudbury Transit buses have bike racks to transport your bike for free.

 Bike racks are located on the front of the bus and can accommodate two bicycles.

 - It is your responsibility to load, unload and secure the bike without help from the bus driver.
 All riders use the bike racks at their own risk.

 - Due to space limitations, you cannot load or unload your bicycle at the Downtown Transit Terminal.
 Please exit and board the bus at least one stop away from the terminal.